sayanee/blog/_posts/2014-01-12-quick-start.md

 tmuxinator todo
 </code></pre>

 And here is the tmuxinator project file `todo.yml` with 4 windows opening up the development for frontend, backend or api documentation and lastly even the production server.
-When starting to code, I also usually like to do a `git pull` to sync my code base with the remote repository.
+When starting to code, I usually like to do a `git pull` to sync my code base with the remote repository.
+Also, when logging into the production server with `ssh`, I directly `cd` into the direcotry required.

 <pre><code class="language-bash">name: todo
 root: /Users/sayanee/Workspace/todo